-This document aims at providing information on the existing national / regional activities on DSSAD and individual contracting party recommendations for a proposed way forward for DSSAD, per the request of WP.29 at their 180th session (March 2020) and the revised Framework Document ECE/TRANS/WP.29/2019/34/Rev.2 (amended by ECE/TRANS/WP.29/2021/151).
+This document aims at providing information on the existing national / regional activities on Data Storage System for Automated Driving (DSSAD) and individual contracting party recommendations for a proposed way forward for DSSAD, per the request of WP.29 at their 180th session (March 2020) and the revised Framework Document ECE/TRANS/WP.29/2019/34/Rev.2 (amended by ECE/TRANS/WP.29/2021/151).
+It is based on GRVA-14-40/Rev.1.